janosh/aviary/hpc/readme.md

 ## Submissions Scripts

-To submit a CPU or GPU job, use `sbatch hpc/(c|g)pu_submit` after editing those files appropriately.
-Rather than changing all the parameters directly in those files, you can pass in variables defined directly on the command line into those scripts as follows:
+To submit a CPU or GPU job, use `sbatch hpc/(c|g)pu_submit` after editing those files (if necessary).
+Rather than changing parameters directly in those files, you can pass in variables via the command line as follows:

 ```sh
 sbatch --export var1='foo',var2='bar' hpc/(c|g)pu_submit